Does MSG Cause Migraines?

 MSG injection vs ingestion

 It may be argued by some folks that, in many of the research cases presented above, MSG was injected into lab animals and not ingested, as would normally be expected for most human MSG exposure.
 However, what many people do not realize is that certain vaccines contain MSG as one of their "inert" components.
-Click here for a full list of vaccine ingredients.
 The fact that MSG is injected into humans, and specifically young children (who are four times more sensitive to the damaging effects of MSG), makes the research findings posted above even more relevant than previously thought.

 Should We Just Eat MSG-Free Food?